enze-chen/enze-chen.github.io/_posts/2024-02-03-matsci-courses.md

 All three instructors are excellent. 💯
 - You should use it as an opportunity to **see how materials scientists think**.
 I can't promise you the content will be that deep, but the exposure to the MSE tetrahedron, defects, length scales, interdisciplinary applications, etc., is enough for you to get a sense of what to expect in the field and what society will expect from you.
-- It's arguably one of the broadest ENGR fundamental courses.
+- It's arguably one of the most **broadly applicable ENGR fundamental courses** that you can use to satisfy the SoE requirement for all Engineering Majors (plus [AQR](https://ways.stanford.edu/about/ways-categories/applied-quantitative-reasoning-aqr){:target="_blank"} and [SMA](https://ways.stanford.edu/about/ways-categories/scientific-method-and-analysis-sma){:target="_blank"} WAYS).
 Your future life might not involve bioengineering, chemical processes, numerical optimization, or mechanics, but it will almost certainly intersect materials because **literally everything is made up of atoms**, and hence a material.
 So even if you're not thinking of MSE, you should take this course (and then declare MSE, ofc).